BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-index.md

 If you wish to compile **BLOC-service** yourself you can download the [source Code](https://github.com/furiousteam/BLOC.git).

-Binary distributions can be found: [GitHub](https://github.com/furiousteam/BLOC/releases) or [BLOC.MONEY](https://bloc.money/download) .
+Binary distributions can be found on: [GitHub](https://github.com/furiousteam/BLOC/releases) or [BLOC.MONEY](https://bloc.money/download) .

 Select the appropriate file for the target platform (Windows, Mac, Linux).